Bog body: North America

 A number of skeletons found in Florida have been called "bog people".
-These skeletons are the remains of people buried in peat between 5,000 and 8,000 years ago, during the Early and Middle Archaic period in the Americas.
+These skeletons are the remains of people buried under water in peat between 5,000 and 8,000 years ago, during the Early and Middle Archaic period in the Americas.
 The peat at the Florida sites is loosely consolidated and much wetter than in European bogs.
 As a result, the skeletons are well preserved, but skin and most internal organs have not been preserved.
 An exception is that preserved brains have been found in nearly 100 skulls at Windover Archaeological Site and in one of several burials at Little Salt Spring.
-Textiles were also preserved with some of the burials, the oldest known textiles in Florida.
-A 7,000-year-old presumed peat pond burial site, the Manasota Key Offshore archaeological site, has been found under 21 ft of water near Sarasota.
-Archaeologists believe that early Archaic Native Americans buried the bodies in a freshwater pond when the sea level was much lower.
-The peat in the ponds helped preserve the skeletons.
+The bodies buried at Windover Pond were wrapped in cloth that was preserved with some of the burials.
+The bodies were held down by wooden stakes, many of which were also preserved.
+Besides the textiles and stakes, stone and bone tools and other wooden objects were found associated with the bodies.
+Ancient underwater burials in peat are known from several other locations in Florida.